Treatment and Support Court (TASC)

 You must initially come to court once a week to report to the judge.
 This will decrease to once every other week, and then once per month, depending on multiple factors including whether your mental health has been stable and if you've been compliant with court orders.

-CONDITIONS OF PROBATION
+CONDITIONS OF SUPERVISION

 You must follow standard (same as in regular probation- not unique to TASC) bond and probation conditions, which include not using alcohol or any illegal drugs and no substances or weapons in the home.
 Probation officers must approve where you live and you must agree to allow them to search the premises without a warrant.